 Learn how to oversee clinical operations, expand services and establish policies and procedures that ensure the best patient care possible.

-Five MSN/MBA dual-degree program concentrations
+Five MSN/MBA dual-degree program concentrations to choose from:

 - Health Care Administration: Address the complexities and trends in the health care industry by focusing on contemporary issues in health care administration, policy, economics, quality and strategy of health care management.